HiDMadMad/madmad-todo/README.md

 # 📝 MadMad ToDo App

-A simple and interactive command-line ToDo app built with Python.
+A simple and interactive CLI-based ToDo app built with Python.
 Designed to help you manage multiple task lists and tasks with ease.

 ---